Nayth0/FASTA_To-SingleLine/README.md

 # FASTA to Single-Line
-A Python script that offers a straightforward and efficient solution to convert FASTA-formatted files, commonly utilized in bioinformatics, into a single-line format.
+A lightweight and accessible Python script that offers a straightforward and efficient solution to convert FASTA-formatted files, commonly utilized in bioinformatics, into a single-line format.
 This conversion streamlines data processing and analysis, enabling easier handling and manipulation of biological sequence data.